minhhoang270695/IC_Addons/IC_Addons/IC_GameSettingsFix_Extra/README.md

 When this happens - your BPH will suffer.
 This is an AddOn for Script Hub that will try to fix the settings when that happens.

+> [!NOTE]
-*Note: This can only change the settings while the game is closed.
+> *This can only change the settings while the game is closed.
 So - typically during offline stacking - but it may also catch it if the Gem Farm script forces a game restart due to getting stuck or the like.*

 ___